timescale/docs/use-timescale/vpc.md

 </Procedure>

-Migration can take a few minutes to complete and requires a change to DNS settings for the Service.
+Migration takes a few minutes to complete and requires a change to DNS settings for the Service.
 The Service is not accessible during this time.
 If you receive a DNS error, allow some time for DNS propagation.